 - Split hive: Split hives are created when several frames of an existing colony are moved to a new box where a new queen is introduced.
 They’re often sold for around $200 each.

 In today’s world, profitable farming includes online as well as in-person sales.
 To sell your farm products online, you’ll want an easy-to-use ecommerce software.
-Shopify is one of the best ecommerce software as it is easy to use and feature-rich and has a mobile and register point-of-sale option if you sell in person on the farm or at farmers markets.
+Shopify is one of the best ecommerce software as it is easy to use and feature-rich and has a mobile and register point-of-sale option if you sell in person on the farm or at farmers’ markets.

-8. Aquaponics
+9. Aquaponics

 Aquaponics is a farming method that combines aquaculture (raising aquatic animals) with hydroponics (cultivating plants in water).
 This means farmers produce crops using less water and land.
 That means lower investment and a faster yield.
 Experts advise beginners to start small and expand as they learn how to maximize their production.

-Aquaponics is expected to have a CAGR of 7.15% between 2023 and 2027.
-Getting started costs between $2,000 and $7,000 for equipment and stock, and a well-run farm can generate profits of $5–$10 per square foot per year, per BootstrapBee.
+Aquaponics is expected to have a CAGR of 13.5% from 2025 to 2030.
+Getting started costs between $1,500 and $15,000 for a smaller system plus equipment and stock, and a well-run farm can generate profits of $5 to $10 per square foot per year, per BootstrapBee.

-9. Microgreens Farming
+10. Microgreens Farming

 Beginner farmers should consider this business because microgreens are easy to grow, turnaround time is high, and it requires little investment to start.
-You can grow them indoors or outdoors, although for year-round yield, you need a greenhouse, which can get pricey.
+You can grow them indoors or outdoors, although, for year-round yield, you need a greenhouse, which can get pricey.
 Plus, most microgreens like temperatures similar to our homes.
 While any young vegetable can work, here are some of the more popular microgreens:

 - Mustard greens